berkeley-dsep-infra/datahub/incidents/2017-10-10-hung-nodes.md

 ### Process

 1. When there are multiple reports of student servers not starting or stopping correctly, check to see if the user pods were run on the same node(s).
+1. Determine how many nodes are not mounting /var/lib/docker on sdb1.

 ### Monitoring